-The House just voted to let internet providers sell your browsing history
+Congress just voted to let internet providers sell your browsing history

 Someone recreated The Office’s Dunder Mifflin in explorable 3D and I love it

-Less than a week after the Senate voted to empower internet service providers to freely share private user data with advertisers, the House has weighed in too.
+Less than a week after the Senate voted to empower internet service providers to freely share private user data with advertisers, the House has weighed in, too.

-Today in a 215-205 vote on Senate joint resolution 34 (H. Res.
+Today in a 215-205 vote on Senate Joint Resolution 34 (H. Res.
 230), the House voted to repeal broadband privacy regulations that the Obama administration’s FCC introduced in 2016.
 In a narrower vote than some expected, 15 Republicans broke rank to join the 190 Democrats who voted against the repeal.
-The FCC rules, designed to protect consumers, required ISPs to seek consent from their customers in order to share their sensitive private data (it’s worth noting that ISPs can collect it either way).
+The FCC rules, designed to protect consumers, required ISPs to seek consent from their customers in order to share their sensitive private data (it’s worth noting that ISPs can collect it, either way).
 For consumers, the rollback is a bad deal no matter how you slice it.

 As the issue took the floor, California Representative Anna Eshoo laid into the bill, suggesting that her Republican counterparts in the House lacked a nuanced understanding of how internet providers like Comcast and Time Warner serve a different role for consumers than the optional platforms provided by companies like Google and Facebook.